ovntatar/Multicast-Stock-Engine/README.md

 STOCK CONDIFUGARION

-Configuration can be changes by modify in Stock.ini.
+Configuration can be changes by modify the Stock.ini file.
 For more information about the yahoo tag check FinanceTag.definition file.

 SUPPORT